erasys/backend-trial-task/README.md

 # Trial task for back-end developers

-Please use Node.js 12+ and a web framework of your choice to implement the following trial task.
+Please use Node.js 12+, MySQL and a web framework of your choice to implement the following trial task.
 You can use any node libraries you think are necessary or helpful for you, but it helps us a lot if you keep it minimal.
 It is recommended to use some code-formatter and linter of your choice (we recommend [Prettier](https://prettier.io/) and [XO](https://github.com/xojs/xo)).

+If you have any questions regarding the task, feel free to reach out to us anytime!

 ## Password check API

 Implement an API in Node.js that provides an endpoint to check a password.
 The endpoint should allow to POST a password and respond with either a [204](https://httpstatusdogs.com/204-no-content) if the password is fine or with a [400](https://httpstatusdogs.com/400-bad-request) and a set of errors in case the password does not match the minimal password rules.
 Please consult the [Swagger UI in the github page of this project](https://erasys.github.io/backend-trial-task/?url=swagger.yml) for the desired API structure.

+The rules to check if a password is valid should be stored in a separate configuration file (JSON, YAML or something else).
+It should include the following information per rule:

+- Regular expession to check the rule
+- Error message to show in case the rule is not met

+The initial ruleset is as follows:

+- Password length is minimum 5 characters
+- At least one digit is used in the password
+- There are no more than two repeating characters (like 'bbb' – 2 are allowed, but not 3 or more)
+- There is at least one upper-case character OR alternatively one special character

 ## Script for checking passwords

 We provided you with an SQL dump of 200 passwords.
 Write a CLI script in Node.js that reads those passwords from a DB and uses the API you created earlier to try each of them.
 It should output a success message or the errors you received from the API for each of the responses.

+The script may set the `valid` field to 1 or 0 for valid and invalid passwords.

+Please provide and document a possibility to change the MySQL connection settings used by the script.

 ## Checking for compromised passwords (BONUS)